Amulya-coder/Amulya-coder/README.md

 - 🎓 I'm a Graduate student in Computer Science and Engineering from VIT Bhopal University 2023.
 - 💡  I like to explore new technologies and develop software solutions and quick hacks.
 - 🌱 I love to work on open-source projects and currently focused on the exciting fields of Application development and Cloud services.
-- ✍ I'm currently learning about react and TypeScript.
+- ✍ I'm currently learning about Data Analysis, react and redux.
 ### 🌱 What have I done?

 - Ranked under Top 10 peformer in [OpenForce 2022](https://www.openforce.tech/) hackathon by Codeflow.